 Just about every coffee lover knows the feeling of standing in line at a coffee shop, a little too early in the morning, staring up at this menu that might as well be written in a foreign language.

 All you want is to have a nice drink to wake you up, but the idea of getting the barista to define each word on that board makes your skin crawl.
 Enter Roasty, here to save you from at least a few of your morning woes.

 If you just want something to put some pep in your step, an Americano or latte can be a great option… for different brands of coffee fans.
 So read on to find out the difference and which drink suits your taste buds.

 |Size||6 ounces||8 ounces|

 |Flavor||Traditional "coffee" flavor, with a slight punch to it||Creamy, milky espresso, customizable with flavor shots and sweeteners|

 Shots, shots, shots

 …of espresso—both the Americano and the latte start with a base of espresso.
-This lends both drinks a richness that does not necessarily come with your typical cup-of-joe.
+This lends both drinks a richness that does not necessarily come with your typical cup of joe.

-The word espresso means “quick,” and the drink is brewed by using high pressure to force water through finely ground coffee.
+The word espresso means “quick,” and the drink is brewed by using high pressure to force water through finely-ground coffee.
 It is a pretty fast process (taking about 30 seconds) that produces a small amount of rich, highly caffeinated coffee.

 If you really want to avoid those early-morning coffee shop lines, you can make espresso at home if you are willing to put in some serious cash to buy a machine or time to make it yourself.
-If neither of those tickle your fancy, you can still read on to figure out which drink to order when you finally make it to the front of the line.
+If neither of those tickles your fancy, you can still read on to figure out which drink to order when you finally make it to the front of the line.